 Tournament poker can be very complex can’t it?
 There are so many aspects to tournament poker and very few all encompassing strategies.
 This is where “M” can help you.
 It’s a tournament poker concept that was named after the late Paul Magriel Jr, a professional poker player and author.
-In this article, we will explain the meaning of M poker, highlight its value in tournaments and hopefully provide some food for thought for you moving forward.
+In this article, I will explain the meaning of M poker, highlight its value in tournaments and hopefully provide some food for thought for you moving forward.

 What does M-ratio mean in poker?

 M Ratio is a measurement of how healthy our stack is relative to the blinds and antes.
 It’s basically a measurement of how long you can last before being blinded out of the tournament.

 How do I calculate M-ratio?